 Despite the similar name, this card is much simpler than its 5x rotating “sibling”.
 The Freedom Unlimited earns 1.5x UR points on all purchases.
 It also comes with the same sign-up bonus as the Chase Freedom.

 The Everyday Card has a different earning structure.
-It earns 2x Membership Rewards (MR) points per dollar at grocery stores and 1x on everything else.
-If you use your card at least 20 times per month, you will receive a 20% points bonus.
-With a little work, you can earn 2.4x points at grocery stores and 1.2x points on everything else.
+It earns 2x Membership Rewards (MR) points per dollar at grocery stores and only one on everything else.
+You will receive a 20% points bonus if you use your card at least 20 times per month.
+This means you can potentially earn 2.4x points at grocery stores and 1.2x points on non-bonus spend.

 This card has no-annual fee and a public sign-up bonus of 10,000 MR points.
 It can be earned after spending just $1,000 in the first 3 months.